I recently realized that I had explored most of the Appalachian Mountains through many hikes and drives. Let me share…

 It may sound like an accident (the discovery of me having traveled across this giant range), and it really is.

-You see, over the past few years, I had explored many areas near New York, states north east of that, south west of that and Canada and when I took a look at a map of the Appalachian Mountains, I was shocked to discover that I really did cover most of this 2,000+ mile range.
+You see, over the past few years, I had explored many scenic areas outside New York City, as well as scenic areas in New York State, states south and east of it, and even eastern Canada and when I took a look at a map of the Appalachian Mountains, I was shocked to discover that I really did cover most of this 2,000+ mile range.

 - 10 will be scenic drives I did on this range.